Open Science for Synthesis

 - Scientific workflows and reproducible research

-- Agile and sustainable software practices
+- Sustainable software practices

 - Data analysis and modeling

-- Communicating results to broad communities
+- Communicating results to diverse audiences

 Group Synthesis Projects